MailTape/MailTape-v1/_posts/2022-01-09-Uzi-Freyja.md

 ImaCrea: **"**Another one from LA, fresh from the legendary house of [Stones Throw](https://www.stonesthrow.com/).
 The moment of truth.
 At this point either you love or hate this episode.
 In the second case, forget and retry at another moment ;) You might hear it differently after a few tries.
 Genius composition here.**"**x

 <p id="outroduction">And...
 That's all for this morning!
-We'll take some vacation and enjoy our families.
-We see you again next year, in two weeks.
-Celebrate beautifully the end of the year.
-Thank you very much for listening along with us, it's been ten years of MailTape this year.
-So much love to Rich Ruth for his diverse and delicate Sunday selection and to [Thibault Daumain](https://thibaultdaumain.fr/) for his solar illustration.</p>
+Thanks to Uzi Freyja's boosting selection.
+At this point you should be well awaken for the year ahead!
+Big up to [Julie WOJTCZAK](https://www.instagram.com/julie_wo/) for her gorgeous illustration.</p>